 GeneCards Summary for DNTT Gene

 DNTT (DNA Nucleotidylexotransferase) is a Protein Coding gene.
-Diseases associated with DNTT include Myeloid Sarcoma and Lymphoblastic Lymphoma.
-Among its related pathways are Validated targets of C-MYC transcriptional repression and DNA Double-Strand Break Repair.
+Diseases associated with DNTT include Lymphoblastic Lymphoma and Myeloid Sarcoma.
+Among its related pathways are Hematopoietic cell lineage and Validated targets of C-MYC transcriptional repression.
 Gene Ontology (GO) annotations related to this gene include DNA-directed DNA polymerase activity and DNA polymerase activity.
 An important paralog of this gene is POLM.

 UniProtKB/Swiss-Prot Summary for DNTT Gene

 Template-independent DNA polymerase which catalyzes the random addition of deoxynucleoside 5'-triphosphate to the 3'-end of a DNA initiator.
 One of the in vivo functions of this enzyme is the addition of nucleotides at the junction (N region) of rearranged Ig heavy chain and T-cell receptor gene segments during the maturation of B- and T-cells.